zugzwang/batchgcd/README.md

 ## Description

 (C++)+GMP implementation of the [Batch GCD algorithm](http://facthacks.cr.yp.to/batchgcd.html), by [Daniel Bernstein](https://cr.yp.to/djb.html).
-This algorithm, described in [How To Find Smooth Parts Of Integers](https://cr.yp.to/factorization/smoothparts-20040510.pdf), allows to compute pairwise GCDs of a list of integers.
+This algorithm, described in [How To Find Smooth Parts Of Integers](https://cr.yp.to/factorization/smoothparts-20040510.pdf), allows to compute pairwise GCDs of a list of integers in quasilinear time and memory.
 See e.g. [factorable.net](https://factorable.net), which also provides source code.

 ## Updated patch for GMP binary I/O